Tanmay1deshpande/GS060325_Tanmay_Deshpande/README.md

 5. Go to the server folder of the project using the terminal. "cd your_source_folder/src/backend/server"
 6. In the terminal type node server.js to start the backend express server.
 7. Check if the terminal outputs "Server running on port 5000", If no, try a different server initialization such as: "npx nodemon server.js"
+8. If running only on local then go to the Login.tsx file and comment line 54 and uncomment line 53 : // API_HTTP + REACT_APP_API_URL + loginApiEndpoint, //For Local
+        RENDER_API_ENDPOINT_LOGIN, //FOR HOSTED BACKEND ON RENDER Use the one local endpoint and not the RENDER_API_ENDPOINT_LOGIN.
-8. Start a new terminal for frontend using Ctrl + Shift + +
+9. Start a new terminal for frontend using Ctrl + Shift + +
-9. Type npm start to start the frontend server on port 3000.
+10. Type npm start to start the frontend server on port 3000.
-10. Go to http://localhost:3000/login to view the application
+11. Go to http://localhost:3000/login to view the application
-11. Use credentials: Username: recruiter & Password: hireMe@GreatFit.yay
+12. Use credentials: Username: recruiter & Password: hireMe@GreatFit.yay
-12. For debugging of the login API without frontend you can use Thunder CLient extension in VSCode to send a request after starting the backend server. send request to "http://localhost:5000/api/login with body: { "username":"recruiter", "password":"hireMe@GreatFit.yay" }.
+13. For debugging of the login API without frontend you can use Thunder CLient extension in VSCode to send a request after starting the backend server. send request to "http://localhost:5000/api/login with body: { "username":"recruiter", "password":"hireMe@GreatFit.yay" }.
 (Only if login fails on your end).

 **Looking forward to working with you. **